Davleia: Sport

 In the settlement is located the football club A.P.O.
 Pandavliakos, which was founded in 1936.

 Transport

 Road

 National Road 3 passes near the village connecting it with Livadia, Lamia and other cities of mainland Greece.

 Rail

-The Village is served by Davleia railway station, situated 8.3 km north of the settlement on the Athens-Leianokladi with infrequent regional services to Athens and Leianokladi with frequent service in both directions.
+The village is served by Davleia railway station, situated 8.3 km north of the settlement on the Athens-Leianokladi railway with regional services to Athens and Leianokladi.